mlswg/mls-protocol/draft-ietf-mls-protocol.md

 interoperability problems, implementations SHOULD provide a clear error when such an overflow condition occurs.

-# Operating Context

-MLS is designed to operate in the context described in
-{{?I-D.ietf-mls-architecture}}.
-In particular, we assume that the following services are provided:

-* A Delivery Service that routes MLS messages among the participants in the protocol.
-The following types of delivery are typically required:

-  * Pre-publication of KeyPackage objects for clients
-  * Broadcast delivery of Proposal and Commit messages to members of a group
-  * Unicast delivery of Welcome messages to new members of a group

-* An Authentication Service that enables group members to authenticate the credentials presented by other group members.

 # Protocol Overview

 The core functionality of MLS is continuous group authenticated key exchange